 There are also lots of organizations, including some driven by youth themselves, that have done a great job creating Internet safety videos and other materials to engage other teens in important issues like cyberbullying, online privacy, and sexting.
 Check out a couple of my favorites right now:

-This video, Where Are You? created by Mark C. Eshleman and featuring Tyler Joseph just won Trend Micro’s 2011 “What is Your Story” Internet Safety Video contest (scroll down to the 2011 winner).
+This video, Where Are You? created by Mark C. Eshleman and featuring Tyler Joseph, is a powerful example of using poetry to inspire thoughtful action online:

 The Ad Council has also done a great job creating internet safety videos using short PSAs that bring typical online scenarios (in this case posting a picture to Facebook) into the real world.
 Does it make us feel differently?
 I’ve shown this particular video to a lot of young people and it certainly spurs them to think before they post: